, — 16 Sep 2024

 Why should you choose the semantics-based structure for your account?

-A semantics-based account structure recognizes the different purposes of each campaign type, allowing for easy implementation of their unique settings & optimal bidding.
+A semantics-based account structure recognizes the different purposes of each campaign type, allowing for easy implementation of their unique settings & optimal bidding in Apple Search Ads.
 It’s intuitive to manage and navigate and helps target specific user intent.
 Sticking to the principles of the account structure of choice has many benefits:

 • Faster performance check-ups